 Travelled overseas.
 When I had the inclination, I didn't have the money.
 Now I have the money, but I know my limits (in terms of organisation, fatigue, and ability to navigate the unknown) better than to set off alone.

 Got a phone call at an odd hour from a drunk, stoned or otherwise high friend, or been asked to assist said friend in any way.
 I did once help a drunk acquaintance take her high heels off and tuck her into bed, but that's a long story and one best not told to protect the innocent.

 Supported a friend through a breakup.
 Not that I wouldn't if the need arose, but I've never known anyone well enough to be in that position.

 Asked for someone's phone number for a non-work reason.
-I do a lot of asking for numbers for work, because ironically I communicate for a living, but outside work I'd rather try to convert those lions to veganism than hit up a stranger for their phone number.
+I do a lot of asking for numbers for work, but outside work I'd rather try to convert those lions to veganism than hit up a stranger for their phone number.

 Seen Back to the Future or Star Wars.
 Of course there are an infinite number of other films and TV shows I haven't seen, music I haven't heard, and books I haven't read, but unless you've tried to navigate the 21st century as a person who doesn't particularly know about those two film series, you wouldn't believe just how often they pop up.
 There's a PhD thesis in there somewhere, about their role as modern myths and cultural shorthand.

 Done an assignment the night before it's due, or not done it at all.

 Been in a wedding party.
 Until last year, that could have read 'been to a wedding'.